| Why should I measure my blood pressure at home and keep a record

 the tubing is not twisted when the monitor is stored, and keep it away from heat.

+Periodically check the tubing for cracks and leaks.
 Ask your doctor or nurse to teach you how

 to use your blood pressure monitor correctly.
 Proper use of it will help you and your doctor achieve